JustUzair/Pumpkin-Protocol-V2/readme.md

 #### 7. Rebalancing

-Since this design is designed for the mainnet, it will not work on testnet so we have disabled this feature.
+Since this design is designed for the mainnet, it will not work on testnet so we have disabled this feature for the purpose of this hackathon.